 JWC's 11 Unique Training Enterprises

 The following enterprises are organic to the JWC:

 - Scenario: Complex, comprehensive and realistic scenarios, which reflect a 360-degree view of current and emerging spectrum of challenges and threats.

 - Main Events List/Main Incidents List (MEL/MIL) Script: The exercise storylines, incidents and operational dilemmas to challenge the Training Audiences.

 - CAX: Computer Assisted Exercises, which replicate the Training Audience's subordinate units on the ground, in the air and on the sea.

-- Training Teams: Experienced and adaptable Training Teams committed to help the Training Audiences meet the challenges of the exercise and share best practice and current NATO doctrine.
+- Advisory Team: Experienced and adaptable advisory and training teams committed to help the Training Audiences meet the challenges of the exercise and share best practice and current NATO doctrine.

 - CIS Support: Cutting-edge CIS computer support to provide a seamless experience plus support to provide a seamless experience plus support for the major real-world functional area systems.

 - Opposing Forces (OPFOR): A credible and challenging OPFOR designed to challenge the Training Audiences in the exercise.